 On the pricier side.
 Some customers had difficulty reaching high speeds.

 In 2019, we often forget just how easy we have it, technology-wise.
 Before consumers were able to access the internet in 1991, we communicated, worked, consumed media, and interacted in a completely different way than we do now.
 WiFi came along six years later, and it took the convenience factor of the internet to an entirely new level.
-But even today, not all devices feature wireless connectivity.
-Thus the need for a good wireless adapter.
+But even today, not all devices feature wireless connectivity, thus the need for a good wireless adapter.

-Wireless internet permits us to work, chat, and watch from anywhere in our homes without having to physically connect to modem.
+Wireless internet permits us to work, chat, and watch from anywhere in our homes without having to physically connect to a modem.
 Today, WiFi is available in nearly every public space that has electricity.
 This includes restaurants, shopping centers, movie theaters, libraries, and even public transportation.

 With a wireless adapter, you can add WiFi and cellular capabilities to laptops and desktops that wouldn’t otherwise have them.
 In our guide to the best wireless adapters, we’ll break down how they work, what features to look for, and which ones you should invest in.

 Depending on the type of computer you have, you can either install a wireless adapter inside your computer or simply plug one into the USB port.
 In the latter case, it’s very important to consider the size, shape, and antenna design of your adapter.
 Some adapters are about the same size as a USB flash drive, and some are even smaller.
 Others have large dual antennas, which can be less convenient if your workspace is cramped, or if you move your machine regularly.
-That said, units with antennas generally provide faster connection speeds and wider range.
+That said, units with antennas generally provide faster connection speeds and a wider range.

 Connecting to the internet via WiFi is incredibly convenient, but not all wireless adapters are created equal.
 To get the speed you need, choose the adapter that’s best for your purposes.
-Basic options provide speed of about 100 Mbps, and while that’s on the lower end for adapters, it’s plenty capable for basic online use such as web surfing, music streaming, watching YouTube, editing documents on the cloud, and casual gaming.
+Basic options provide speeds of about 100 Mbps, and while that’s on the lower end for adapters, it’s plenty capable for basic online use such as web surfing, music streaming, watching YouTube, editing documents on the cloud, and casual gaming.

 When you get to 300 Mbps, you can enjoy all of the above, faster.
 Web pages load more quickly, videos buffer less, and services like 4K video streaming, video conferencing, and online gaming are much more stable.
 In addition, you can download large files like HD movies in no time.